nrkno/dotnetskolen/README_EN.md

 ###### Open namespaces

-Next, we open the namespaces we depend on:
+Next, we open the namespaces we're depending on:

 ```f#
 open System.Net.Http